Logo Futurismo

 David Rodrigues | The spectacular view from Vista do Rei viewpoint

 Another famous viewpoint you will see as soon as you enter ‘ Azores’ on search engines is Grota do Inferno.
 One way to reach it is a short walk of about 20 minutes.
-In good weather, you will also have a great panoramic view of several lakes and the village in the crater.
+In good weather, you will also have a fantastic panoramic view of several lakes and the village in the crater.

 Hiking Trails: Cumeeira Grande & Serra Devassa